absinthe-graphql/absinthe/guides/subscriptions.md

 ### Absinthe.Phoenix Setup

-Libraries you'll need:
+Packages you'll need:

 ```elixir
 {:absinthe, "~> 1.4.0"},
 {:absinthe_phoenix, "~> 1.4.0"},
 ```

-You need to have a working phoenix pubsub configured.
-Here is what the default looks like if you create a new phoenix project:
+You need to have a working Phoenix pubsub configured.
+Here is what the default looks like if you create a new Phoenix project:

 ```elixir
 config :my_app, MyAppWeb.Endpoint,